prigii/se-assignment-6-introduction-to-python-prigii/README.md

 ### 3. Python Syntax and Semantics:
  ###  - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

-Certainly!
 Here's a simple Python program that prints "Hello, World!" to the console:

 ```python
 # Simple Hello, World! program in Python